Toxic substances can range from naturally occurring toxics like arsenic and bacteria to man-made chemicals like flame retardants, or pesticides.

 - People with compromised immune systems (i.e. cancer, HIV/AIDS)

 Some chemicals last for a long time in the environment and bio-accumulate in plants and wildlife.
 Learning more about toxic substances empowers individuals to make informed decisions about their daily life.
 Information on this site provides an overview of the common health effects associated with exposures to a selection of toxic substances.

-- Agency for Toxic Substances and Disease Registry's Promoting Environmental Health in Communities (PEHC) is a collection of factsheets, talking points, and a power point designed to teach communities about the environment, toxicology and health.
+PEHC is a collection of fact sheets, talking points and a presentation designed to teach communities about the environment, toxicology and health.